-As the name implies, “cart abandonment” refers to the shopping carts on your website that have items in it but never make it beyond the checkout.
-These carts may be kept by your customers for a future purposes or they’re totally abandoned, never to be bought again.
+As the name implies, “cart abandonment” refers to the shopping carts on your website that have items in them but never make it beyond the checkout.
+These carts may be kept by your customers for future purposes or they’re totally abandoned, never to be bought again.
 From your perspective as the business owner, you shouldn’t consider the abandoned cart as a negative thing.
-Rather, you should see it as an opportunity of a potential customer worth pursuing.
+Rather, you should see it as an opportunity for a potential customer worth pursuing.

 When it comes to your Shopify store—or any other e-commerce website, for that matter—there are many reasons for shopping cart abandonment.
 Some can be due to a sudden emergency, a text message or phone call they had to address, which made them forget the shopping cart, or perhaps spur-of-the-moment decisions where, in the end, the potential buyer decided not to push through with the buy.

 Most likely, however, abandoned carts may be due to some unpleasant kink the customer must’ve gone through in their buyer journey, which shaped their decision to not check out what’s in their shopping cart.
 To start with, you can use these simple fixes, as discussed in this post, to reduce the abandonment rate of carts on your Shopify e-commerce store and increase sales:

 While online shopping seems the way to go these days, this doesn’t mean that the fears associated with online shopping are no longer present.
 Generally, those fears are centered on data security, as buyers want to feel assured they aren’t compromising their confidential information.
 So it falls on your shoulders to ensure all those checkout fears are reduced.